neverfap-deluxe/nfd-api/content/general_about/about-main-02.md

 ...to personal advice from existing porn addicts who's opinion seemed to change depending on the day of the week, as per their unpredictable schedule of relapse and mania.

-I mean, you wouldn't trust financial advice from someone with a gambling problem, so why should your porn addiction recovery be any different?
+I mean, you wouldn't receive financial advice from someone with a gambling problem, so why should your porn addiction recovery be any different?

 {{< hr3 "That's when I knew there was an opportunity to create a resource that could save people years trying to overcome their porn addiction." >}}